 All about the fun

-So the next time you receive an e-mail about pre-college programs, take a second to read it over carefully.
+So the next time you receive an email about pre-college programs, take a second to read it over carefully.
 Now that you know all about them, you know these programs are all about you.
-(BTW, you can search for pre-college summer programs right here, right now!)
+One of these programs may just be a great opportunity for you to be productive, have fun, and get ready for college this summer.